manikandan-raman/docker-node/README.md

 # Project Name: docker-node

-It's an backend application developed to work on a POC.
+It's a backend application developed to work on a POC.
+Basically, it provides a todo API to keep track of things.

+## Technologies Used

+- Fastify
+- TypeScript
+- TypeORM
+- PostgreSQL

 ## Prerequisites